Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 :::

 :::tip
 More than one attachment form can be included within a single Intelligent Capture workflow.
-Any subsequent Attachment Form needs to be set to mandatory for the Intelligent Capture to stop and prompt the user on that form.
+Any subsequent attachment form needs to be set to mandatory for the Intelligent Capture to stop and prompt the user on that form.
 :::

 ## Assignment